 Repurposing has dual benefits.
 On the one hand, you’re creating new content for different platforms with very little effort.
 On the other hand, you are providing tailored content to your audience, boosting your branding efforts.

 Creating a website is a must for your digital presence, but it’s not enough.
 You need to ensure that your website ranks high on search engines to increase visitors.
-SEO, like all digital marketing processes, requires a particular set of skills, but you can at least optimize your website your website for high-ranking keywords.
+SEO, like all digital marketing processes, requires a particular set of skills, but you can at least optimize your website for high-ranking keywords.

 There are free tools available for keyword research.
 You can also look for specific words and phrases that your audience uses by looking at Google search bar suggestions.
 Once you have decided on the keywords, you can naturally incorporate them in your page title, the header tag, meta tags, and meta descriptions.